 Also, check the company’s policy regarding the approval process.
 For example, some companies may have extensive “approve” lists for third-party code.
 Others may require case-by-case approvals.
 Most will probably have a combination of different procedures depending on the task being worked on.
 The company open source policy should help clarify this for you.

 It is important to either finish the above action items or to follow other company guidelines before checking new code into the internal company systems.
 Checking the company's policy regarding the approval process typically goes beyond personal use of the code for a specified project.
-However, it is still encouraged considering the potential negative implications of the code accidentally being used by other teams in the future without approval if there is a process breakdown in place.
+However, it is still encouraged considering the potential negative implications of the code accidentally being used by other teams in the future without approval if there is a process breakdown.

 Quite often a developer or development team will be in a situation where contributing code back to a third-party project makes sense (e.g., a bug fix, so that it isn’t necessary to keep making the same fix whenever a new version of the open source is released and used).
 In these situations, you should also check your company’s open source policy (or relevant documentation) to make sure that your intended contribution fits into the company’s approach and that of the community in question.